 Be sure to check that out before finalizing your travel plans, you'll be happy you did!

-Are There Bathrooms Located in Rocky Mountain National Park?
+Are there bathrooms in Rocky Mountain National Park?

 Bathrooms (of the outhouse variety) are plentiful throughout Rocky Mountain National Park.
 You'll find facilities near the beginning of most trailheads.